svenbaum/nginx_s3_upload/README.md

 # Nginx S3 File Upload Proxy
-Proof of concept S3 file upload proxy using Nginx, complete with AWS authentication.
+Upload files to S3 using NGINX as proxy in Docker, complete with AWS authentication.

 ## Installation